Before Your Vaccine

 It is encouraged that you wait until your quarantine period has ended to get vaccinated.

-Yes, vaccines are available regardless of whether you were symptomatic or asymptomatic and current research shows that being vaccinated after having natural immunity (from being infected) can give you an even higher immunity.
+Yes, vaccines are available regardless of whether you were symptomatic or asymptomatic and current research shows that being vaccinated after having natural immunity (from being infected) can give you an even higher level of immunity.

 If I recently received my flu vaccine, can I receive the COVID-19 vaccine?